 Length: 2 pages

-This resolution was introduced on May 24, 2017, in a previous session of Congress, but was not enacted.
+This resolution was introduced on May 24, 2017, in a previous session of Congress, but it did not receive a vote.

 Jun 10, 2015